AayushPrasadWorks/LogoParser/README.md

 ## Overview
- This application is designed to accept a url for a webpage and crawl the webpage for images, logos, and images that have a possiblity of being logos.
+ This application is designed to accept a URL for a webpage and crawl the webpage for images, logos, and images that have a possibility of being logos.

 ## Stack:

-Google's Cloud Vision API, a Machine Learing API, For Logo Detection
+Google's Cloud Vision API, a Machine Learning API, For Logo Detection

 Jsoup to crawl through webpages for images and their source links.

-Javax Servlets to preform the HTTP requests needed to get results from the web crawl.
+Java Servlets to perform the HTTP requests needed to get results from the web crawl.

 For the front end, I used Javascript, HTML, and CSS.
 I used a bootstrap template for styling the page.